Blog

 Consumers, in turn, are adopting conversational and agent-driven interfaces at a remarkable speed.
 New data from Adobe shows that generative AI-powered shopping is growing at an extraordinary speed, with traffic to retail sites from AI-driven interfaces rising 4,700% year over year in July 2025.
 Growth has been consistently strong throughout the year as well: generative AI traffic was up 1,100% in January 2025 and 3,100% in April 2025 compared to July 2024, when activity was still too minimal to serve as a reliable baseline.

 In practical terms, this means more shoppers now arrive through AI-mediated journeys rather than traditional browsing.
-And they show stronger engagement than traditional shoppers:
+And they show stronger engagement than traditional buyers:

 • 32% more time spent